SPECIAL

 |

-offer an excellent mix of advanced features, reliability and knowledgeable
+opinion, they offer an excellent mix of advanced features, reliability

-support.
-If you use their service, be sure to take advantage of their
+and knowledgeable support.
+If you use their service, be sure to take

-a discounted rate of $20/yr with Register.com This special discount
+discounted rate of $20/yr with Register.com This special discount is

 http://www.regdiscount.com